niclasborlin/dbat/README.txt

 # Börlin and Grussenmeyer (2016).
 "External Verification of the Bundle
 #     Adjustment in Photogrammetric Software using the Damped Bundle
 #     Adjustment Toolbox", ISPRS Archives XLI-B5, p.
 7-14.
+# Murtiyoso, Grussenmeyer, and Börlin (2017).
+"Reprocessing close
+#     range terrestrial and UAV photogrammetric projects with the DBAT
+#     toolbox for independent verification and quality control.",
+#     ISPRS Archives XLII-2/W8:171-177.
 #
 #
 # == CONTRIBUTIONS ==